Boundary controllability for a one-dimensional heat equation with a singular inverse-square potential: Well-posedness

 \section{Well-posedness}

-We analyse here existence and uniqueness of solutions of the heat equation \eqref{heat_hardy_nhb}.
-For doing that, we will follow the approach introduced in \cite{cannarsa2015cost}, that consists in transforming our original problem in one with Dirichlet homogeneous boundary conditions and a source term (depending on the control function $f$).
-At this purpose, let us introduce the change of variables
+We analyze here existence and uniqueness of solutions of the heat equation \eqref{heat_hardy_nhb}.
+For doing that, we will follow the approach introduced in \cite{cannarsa2015cost,cannarsa2018cost}, that consists in transforming our original problem in one with Dirichlet homogeneous boundary conditions and a source term (depending on the control function $f$).
+To this end, let us introduce the change of variables

 We observe that, by \eqref{alpha}, we have $1-2\alpha=\sqrt{1-4\mu}$.
 This means that, in what follows, we shall assume $\mu<1/4$ since, when $\mu=1/4$ the change of variables \eqref{cv} is the trivial one.
 Notice, however, that this assumption is not a limitation.
 Indeed, for critical potentials we do not expect our equation \eqref{heat_hardy_nhb} to be well posed, at least not with the boundary conditions that we are imposing.
 A more detailed discussion on this point will be presented in the Appendix \ref{appendix} at the end of the present work.